RishitAgrawal06/RishitAgrawal06/README.md

 - 👋 Hi, I’m [@RishitAgrawal06](https://github.com/RishitAgrawal06)
 - 👀 I’m interested in programming and am in a computer science pathway
 - 🌱 I’m currently learning html/c++ and expanding my knowledge in java and python
-- 🤖 I am currently a programming lead on my school's FTC team working in Java.
+- 🤖 I am currently a programming lead on my school's FTC team working priamrily in Java.
    - FTC Artemis #18715 ([@artemis18715](https://github.com/artemis18715))
 - 🧑‍💻 I am interested in competition programming and solving quick problems.
+- 🏃‍♂️ I am part of my school's track and field team #athlete
 - 📫 How to reach me on email: torishitagrawal@gmail.com

 ## Languages